ShadowfallStudios/ALS-Community/README.md

 - Launch the project, and enable plugin content viewer as seen below.
 This will show contents of the plugin in your content browser:
 ![image](https://github.com/dyanikoglu/ALS-Community/raw/main/Resources/Readme_Content_1.png)

+## Functions To Override In Blueprints
+- There are a few functions you will need to override in blueprints.
+You will also need to update these functions for every new overlay state you add.
+These are commented in the C++ code, but are listed here for quick reference as well.
+- In your player character blueprint: **GetGetUpAnimation** & **GetRollAnimation**
+- In the MantleComponent: **GetMantleAsset**

 ## License & Contribution
 **Source code** of the plugin is licensed under MIT license, and other developers are encouraged to fork the repository, open issues & pull requests to help the development.